18F/data-federation-project/DataFederationFramework.md

 **Allocate Proper Resources**: Throwing money at data owners without any structure will likely not get great results, but adding financial support for training, obtaining new software, and high-touch onboarding is very helpful.
 For example, data.gov.ie has a "data team" of 3-4 people whose sole purpose is to provide high-touch assistance to departments who want to comply but need help navigating technical or procedural issues.
 And when the state of Connecticut wanted to normalize the financial data of its municipalities, it provided grants for obtaining new software and assisted with training, which built up goodwill and was of significant practical importance.

-**Start Simple**: Just because a project might have tremendous value, or be complex organizationally, doesn't mean it needs to be complex at the technical level.
+**Start With Simple Technologies**: Just because a project might have tremendous value, or be complex organizationally, doesn't mean it needs to be complex at the technical level.
 For the DATA Act, for example, they found CSVs were the easiest format for owners to comply with, and also very easy to ingest and validate.
-The system behind the DATA Act, which was built on time for 1/10 of the CBO estimate, is architecturally just a simple web application.
+The system behind the DATA Act, which was built on time for 1/10th of the CBO cost estimate, is architecturally just a simple web application.

 **Nurture Early Adopters**: Identify 2-3 early adopters, and work side by side with them to comply with a draft of the specification.
 Their success is critical to adoption-- they will become much more convincing evangelists of your effort than you can be.
 They're also critical from a practical standpoint to allow for proper feedback and generalization, provide a forum to discuss challenges, and demonstrate technical feasibility.

 **Support Compliance a Compliance Ecosystem**: In order to lessen the burden on data owners, it's important to do everything you can to help them compile and validate their data.
 For example, data.gov provides inventory.data.gov, a metadata inventory tool for agencies that easily exports the data to the required format.
 It also provides an online tool for validating a data.json file adheres to the specified format.
 Publicly accessible, human readable documentation is also a critical part of the success of these efforts.

-## Final Thoughts
+## Next Steps
+Due to its decentralized nature, the U.S. Government often undertakes complex federated data efforts.
+It's time to collaborate more on what works, what doesn't, and ways to lower capital investment for these efforts in the future by sharing tooling and other resources.
+We hope to be shortly beginning a new phase of this project focused on identifying and building common tooling and answering critical questions around the long term ownership and maintenance of federated data efforts.

 ## Helpful Resources
 - [JSON Schema](http://json-schema.org/)